 The reason why there is so much potential variety in this job is that every event is going to have many different aspects to the organization and follow through because each event will be unique.
 Not only that, most Corporate Events Managers work freelance—contracting with numerous corporations to run their special events, and each boss is going to have a whole new set of expectations for you to meet depending on what the company does.
 Things will definitely not be boring.

 What kind of stuff are we talking about here?
 Have you ever planned a party or tried to organize a group of people to get something done?
 Think about all the steps involved.
-You've got to find a place to hold the event, communicate to people when and where it is happening, make sure that the people who show up are going to be safe (and fed—food is very important when working with a crowd.)
-You may need to hire support staff such as waiters, valet parkers or decorators.
+You've got to find a place to hold the event, communicate to people when and where it is happening, and make sure that the people who show up are going to be safe (and fed—food is very important when working with a crowd).
+You may need to hire support staff such as waiters, valet parkers, or decorators.
 And you'll have to do everything while keeping a strict eye on the budget.

 If you are still reading, maybe this sounds like something you'd like to try (or maybe your television is broken).
 In either case, perhaps you are wondering how someone like you might become a Corporate Events Manager.

 First, let's talk skills.
 Considering that an Event Manager's job consists primarily of organizing people and events, you are going to need to be good at...here it comes...organization.
 If getting to school on time with your pants and your shirt is an organizational milestone for you, perhaps you might consider a different career.
 Try nudist, there will be fewer items to concern yourself with.
 But if you are the type of person who can break complex projects down into steps and meet multiple deadlines, then keep your pants on (and keep reading).